 Mr. Greenebaum serves as a board member at the University of Maryland Marlene and Stewart Greenebaum Cancer Center, a member of the Board of Visitors of the University Of Maryland School Of Medicine, a Trustee of the Board of Trustees at McDonogh School, and a member of the Board of Governors of The Associated.
 Mr. Greenebaum is a Trustee of The Greenebaum Family Foundation, which continues the philanthropy of his family by focusing on the improvement of the human condition through education and medicine.
 In 2009 Mr. Greenebaum co-founded the Maryland Half Marathon, which has raised over $3 million for the Greenebaum Cancer Center at University of Maryland.

-Mark H. Kaplan, M.D.
+Mark H. Kaplan, MD

 University of Michigan Health System

-Mark H. Kaplan, formerly the Jane and Dayton T. Brown Professor at New York University School of Medicine, was at North Shore University Hospital for 25 years as Chief of Infectious Diseases, founding and serving as director of the Center for AIDS Research and Treatment.
-Currently, he is Professor of Clinical Medicine at the University Of Michigan Health System Department Of Medicine, Infectious Diseases Division, where he conducts research on AIDS lymphoma, Human Endogenous Retrovirus activation in HIV and ELF-3 in breast cancer.
+Dr. Kaplan, formerly the Jane and Dayton T. Brown Professor at New York University School of Medicine, was at North Shore University Hospital for 25 years as Chief of Infectious Diseases, founding and serving as Director of the Center for AIDS Research and Treatment.
+Currently, he is Professor of Clinical Medicine at the University of Michigan Health System Department Of Medicine, Infectious Diseases Division, where he conducts research on AIDS lymphoma, Human Endogenous Retrovirus activation in HIV and ELF-3 in breast cancer.
 He has published 144 peer-reviewed papers in infectious diseases, along with several books and book chapters on pathogenesis, diagnosis, and treatment of infectious diseases.
 For years he has been named one of the "Best Doctors" in New York, in the Northeast and in America.

 Sheilah A. Kast